jackellenberger/emojme-hubot-plugin/README.md

 * hubot emojme [21] forget my login - delete cached user token.
 If not touched a login expires in 24 hours

+* hubot emojme [22] double enhance :<emoji>: - enhance the emoji to 512x512. gifs only give the first frame. s/o to @kevkid

 ## Installation

 In hubot project repo, run: